turbo-eth/create-turbo-eth/template/base/integrations/sprucekit/README.md

-# Sign-In with Ethereum - TurboETH Integration
+# SpruceKit - TurboETH Integration

-Welcome to the [Sign-In with Ethereum](https://login.xyz/) TurboETH Integration!
+Welcome to the [SpruceKit](https://sprucekit.dev/) TurboETH Integration!
 This integration provides a secure and straightforward method for users to authenticate themselves using their Ethereum wallets.

 ## Features